ChrisKlug/web-dev-workshop/labs/lab11/lab11.md

 __Note:__ There is actually a code generator that can help you set the `IdAttribute`.
 You just need to add the `[GenerateSerializer]` part.
 Then put the cursor on that line and press __Ctrl + .__ and choose "Generate serializer attributes"

-Now that the DTO is available, you can go back and focus on the `IShoppingCartGrain` interface.
+Now that the DTO is available, you can go back and focus on the `IShoppingCart` interface.
 It only really needs 2 methods, one to add an item and one to get all items.

 ```csharp
 public interface IShoppingCart : IGrainWithStringKey